TamaraDimov/metrics-webapp/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-We would like to thank Microverse for granting me the knowledge to do this.
+We would like to thank Nelson Sakwa the author of the original design and Microverse for granting me the knowledge to do this.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>